blackmagic-debug/black-magic-org/hacking/hacking.md

 make PROBE_HOST=stlink ST_BOOTLOADER=1
 ```

-then replug the STLink to get into the bootlaoder and load with [stlink-tools] (<https://github.com/jeanthom/stlink-tool>)
+then replug the STLink to get into the bootloader and load with [stlink-tools] (<https://github.com/jeanthom/stlink-tool>)

 ```bash
 stlink-tools blackmagic.bin